uptonking/note4yaoo/lib-db-model-eav-community-triple.md

 - ## [Google Badwolf: Temporal graph store abstraction layer | Hacker News_201510](https://news.ycombinator.com/item?id=10432071)
 - Badwolf is a immutable triple store with temporal predicates.

-- 🤔 Why is this better than just using any SQL database?
+- 🤔 **Why is this better than just using any SQL database?**
   - Lots of SQL databases don't have good constructs for dealing with ranges, which make lots of operations you'd want to do with temporal data awkward (PostgreSQL since 9.2 has range types, and lots of useful features attached to them, that address this.)
   - Beyond that, pretty much all the normal SQL vs. NoSQL considerations would seem to apply without much change when you address temporal data, so the usual mix of ACID vs. scalability, schema enforcement vs. schemaless flexibility, etc., considerations apply.
 - If you want to know the advantages of triple stores, there's a lot out there.
-  - One key strength is that triple stores have a "schema as data" approach, meaning that schemas can be made to follow rules on the fly based on the data contained within them.
+  - One key strength is that **triple stores have a "schema as data" approach**, meaning that schemas can be made to follow rules on the fly based on the data contained within them.
 Nothing that application code can't do, of course, but the entire purpose of these kinds of databases is to find a way to have data be as self-descriptive as possible.
-- Triplestores are good for storing and processing graphs, which don't fit the relational database model very well.
+- **Triplestores are good for storing and processing graphs**, which don't fit the relational database model very well.
 There is a variant of SQL called SPARQL intended specifically for querying triplestores